QIU-w/MobileDevelopment-/README.txt

 1.Experiment 1 has been completed, the screenshots is in the folder named lab01.
 2.Experiment 2 has been completed, the screenshots is in the folder named lab02.
 3.Experiment 3 has been completed, the screenshots is in the folder named lab03.
+4.Experiment 3 has been completed, the screenshots is in the folder named lab04.